adasprilla/TouchPad-Gestures/README.md

 IMPORTANT: Test the program.
 Check for reported errors, missing packages, etc:

-    libinput-gestures -d                       # Assuming ~/bin is in your PATH.
+    libinput-gestures -v                       # Assuming ~/bin is in your PATH.
     (<ctrl-c> to stop application)

 Search for, and then start, the libinput-gestures app in your DE.
 It